joehand/dat-next/readme.md

 If you are familiar with the old Dat CLI, there will only be minor changes to use dat-next.

-To share files with Dat, you'll need two commands now instead of one.
+To share files with Dat, you'll need to specify the `share` command now.

 ```
 cd my-folder
-dat create
-dat sync
+dat share
 ```

 After the Dat archive is created, you can run `dat sync` in the folder to share updates or use the same command as the old dat: `dat my-folder`.